openvinotoolkit/openvino/docs/articles_en/documentation/openvino-extensibility/transformation-api.rst

    transformation-api/patterns-python-api

 OpenVINO Transformation mechanism allows to develop transformation passes to modify ``ov::Model``.
 You can use this mechanism to apply additional optimizations to the original Model or transform unsupported subgraphs and operations to new operations supported by the plugin.
-This guide contains all the necessary information that you need to start implementing OpenVINO™ transformations.
+This guide contains all the necessary information to start implementing OpenVINO™ transformations.

 Working with Model
 ##################

-Before moving to the transformation part, we need to say a few words about functions which allow modifying ``ov::Model``.
+Before moving to the transformation part, it is important to say a few words about the functions which allow modifying ``ov::Model``.
-This chapter extends the :doc:`model representation guide <../../openvino-workflow/running-inference/integrate-openvino-with-your-application/model-representation>` and shows an API that allows us to manipulate with ``ov::Model``.
+This section extends the :doc:`model representation guide <../../openvino-workflow/running-inference/integrate-openvino-with-your-application/model-representation>` and introduces an API for ``ov::Model`` manipulation.

 Working with node input and output ports
 ++++++++++++++++++++++++++++++++++++++++

-First of all let's talk about ``ov::Node`` input/output ports.
-Each OpenVINO™ operation has input and output ports except for ``Parameter`` and ``Constant`` types.
+Each OpenVINO operation has ``ov::Node`` input and output ports, except for ``Parameter`` and ``Constant`` types.
-Throughout the tutorial, you will encounter words ``node`` and ``operation``.
-In fact, in OpenVINO™ we use ``node`` and ``operation`` interchangeably, but we will try to be consistent in this article.
+The terms ``node`` and ``operation`` are used interchangeably in OpenVINO, but this article will maintain consistency in their use.

-Every port belongs to a node, so using the port we may access the node it belongs to, get its shape, type, get all consumers in case of output port, and get a producer node in case of input port.
+Every port is associated with a node, allowing access to the node it belongs to, including its shape, type, all consumers for output ports and the producer node for input ports.

-Take a look at the code example.
+Take a look at the code example:

 .. doxygensnippet:: docs/articles_en/assets/snippets/ov_model_snippets.cpp
    :language: cpp